hashicorp/vault/website/source/guides/lease.html.md

 $ cat payload.json
 {
 	"allowed_policies": [
-		"default",
-		"zabbix-pol"
+		"default"
 	],
 	"period": "24h"
 }
 ```

-This creates a token role named `zabbix` with `default` and `zabbix-pol`
+This creates a token role named `zabbix` with `default` policies attached.
+Also,
-policies attached.
-Also, its renewal period is set to 24 hours.
+its renewal period is set to 24 hours.

 Now, generate a token: